 Purchasing a desktop computer in 2023 may sound dated.
 After all, why limit yourself to working or gaming at a desk when there are great laptops you can take anywhere?

 But there are, in fact, a few reasons why a desktop may be a better option than a laptop.
+Here are the top desktop computers of the year, and we'll explain why they're worth the investment in detail below.

 Best overall: Apple iMac